 6. Course Credit: 027.
 Total marks: 508.
 Course Instructor:9.
-Overview/description
+Course Overview:

-This course is designed to provide fellows with a basic understanding of Remote Sensing (RI) and Geographic Information System (GIS) techniques and to apply it to the study of environmental issues.
-Rs and GIS application are currently applied as essential tools for environmental management.
-Introduction to and learning now-how to such tools us a potential qualification in studying environmental science.
+This course is designed to provide fellows with a basic understanding of Remote Sensing (RS) and Geographic Information System (GIS) techniques and to apply it to the study of environmental issues.
+RS and GIS application are currently applied as essential tools for environmental management.
+Introduction to and learning now-how to such tools provide us a potential qualification in studying environmental science.

 - 1. Fellows will be able to explain different types of satellites and their data extraction procedures - 2.
 Fellows will be able to acquired knowledge provide theoretical basis on data processing and application in the field of RS and GIS. - 3.
-Fellows will be able to learn on data acquisition system in RS and decession making processes. - 4.
+Fellows will be able to learn on data acquisition system in RS and decesion making processes. - 4.
 They will explain their practical knowledge on theory and application on GIS as tool in interpreting environmental issues - 5.
 Fellows will interpret RS and its explanation in environmental science

-COs Course Content CO 1 RS: Understand the fundamentals of remote sensing viz., basic principles, history, remote sensing process and Electro Magnetic Radiation (EMR).
+On successful completion of the resson, the renow will be able to.
+CO 1 Understand the fundamentals of remote sensing viz., basic principles, history, remote sensing process and Electro Magnetic Radiation (EMR).
 CO 2 Describe Earth observing satellites and its working principle CO 3 Discuss aerial photography system, types and geometric characteristics.
-CO 4 Explain feature extraction of satellite images, aerial photographs and Visual and digital image interpretation and pertinent work viz. tatification, correction and enhancement CO 5 Interpret the application of remote sensing relating to land use, forestry, agriculture, environment, coastal ecosystem urban etc. CO 6 Elementary and introductory matters of GIS.
-CO 7 Explain the types, characteristics, coordinate system, spatial data model- vector and raster GIS data structure and models.
-CO 8 Distinguish between primary and secondary, spatial and non-spatial data sources.
+Explain feature extraction of satellite images, aerial photographs and Visual and CO 4 digital image interpretation and pertinent work viz. tatification, correction and enhancement CO 5 Interpret the application of remote sensing relating to land use, forestry, CO 3 agriculture, environment, coastal ecosystem urban etc. CO 6 Elementary and introductory matters of GIS.
+CO 7 Explain the types, characteristics, coordinate system, spatial data model- vector CO / and raster GIS data structure and models.
+CO 8 Distinguish between primary and secondary, spatial and non-spatial data 1008 sources.
 CO 9 Describe the Geo-referencing, data input, storage and editing and integration of GPS

-COs Course Content Lectures CO 1 RS: Fundamentals of remote sensing: definition, basic principles and history, remote sensing process, Electro Magnetic Radiation (EMR).
+COs Course Content Lectures CO 1 Fundamentals of remote sensing: definition, basic principles and 2 history, remote sensing process, Electro Magnetic Radiation (EMR).
 CO 2 Earth observing satellites: its types, satellite orbits, sensing 2 coverage, data sources, satellite sensor systems.
 CO 3 Fundamental elements of aerial photography: photographic system, 2 types and geometric characteristics.
 CO 4 Interpretation and feature extraction of satellite image and aerial 3 photographs: Visual and digital image interpretation.: Image rectification/corrections, image enhancement, classification techniques and validation/accuracy assessment.
 CO 5 Application of remote sensing, land use, forestry, agriculture, 6 environment, coastal ecosystem urban etc. CO 6 GIS: Introduction to geographic information system: definition, 2 concept, components, subsystems, applications of GIS.
 CO 7 GIS data structure and models: types, characteristics, coordinate 2 system, spatial data model- vector and raster.
-CO 8 Data sources: primary and secondary, spatial and non-spatial data 2 sources.
-CO 9 Database creation: Geo-referencing, data input, storage and editing.
+CO 8 Data sources: primary and secondary, spatial and non-spatial data sources.
+2 CO 9 Database creation: Geo-referencing, data input, storage and editing.
 4 Introduction to GPS and its integration into GIS.